 “Dear Lord, I come to you today acknowledging my mistakes and asking for your forgiveness.
 I am truly sorry for the hurt and pain I have caused others and myself.
 I humbly ask for your mercy and grace to cover me and renew my spirit.
 Help me to turn from my ways and to live a life that honors and glorifies you.
 In Jesus’ name, Amen.”

-We will print and place your prayer request on the Stone of Anointing; the holiest place where Jesus' body was laid down after being removed from the crucifix and prepared for burial.
+You will receive photos of your printed prayer request placed on the Stone of Anointing; the place where Jesus' body was prepared for burial after his crucifixion.

 What is the most powerful prayer for forgiveness?